networknt/light-doc/content/en/references/light-codegen/graphql-generator.md

 }
 ```

-- name is used in generated pom.xml for project name
-- version is used in generated pom.xml for project vesion
-- groupId is used in generated pom.xml for project groupId
-- artifactId is used in generated pom.xml for project artifactId
-- schemaPackage is the package name for generated schema class
-- schemaClass is the generated schema class name
-- overwriteSchemaClass controls if the schema class needs to be generated or not.
-For new project, it should be true.
-If you want to upgrade the framework to a new version but don't want to overwrite the updated schema class, then set it to false and regenerate to the same folder.
-- httpPort is the http port number the server is listening to if it is enabled.
-- enableHttp is the flag to control if http is enabled or not.
-- httpsPort is the https port number the server is listening to if it is enabled.
-- enableHttps is the flag to control if https is enabled or not.
-- supportDb to control if db connection pool will be setup in service.yml and db dependencies are included in pom.xml
-- dbInfo section is the database connection pool configuration info.
-- supportH2ForTest is a flag to control if H2 code is included in the test server and H2 jar is included in pom.mxl
-- supportClient is a flag to control if client module is included in the generated project to call other services.

 In most of the cases, developers will only update schema class and other depending classes in schema package.